Maritime archaeology: Depth of sites

-The Exosuit, a relatively lightweight Atmospheic Diving System for marine research was first used in 2014 at the Antikythera underwater archaeology expeditions.
+The Exosuit, a relatively lightweight Atmospheric Diving System for marine research was first used in 2014 at the Antikythera underwater archaeology expeditions.
 Exosuit is like a space suit that is depth-rated for use in depths up to 1000 feet of sea water, and is tethered to the surface by an umbilical.

 Coastal and foreshore

 Not all maritime sites are underwater.
 There are many structures at the margin of land and water that provide evidence of the human societies of the past.
 Some are deliberately created for access - such as bridges and walkways.
 Other structures remain from exploitation of resources, such as dams and fish traps.
 Nautical remains include early harbours and places where ships were built or repaired.
 At the end of their life, ships were often beached.
 Valuable or easily accessed timber has often been salvaged, leaving just a few frames and bottom planking.

 Archaeological sites can also be found on the foreshore today that would have been on dry land when they were constructed.
 An example of such a site is Seahenge, a Bronze Age timber circle.